 There's no doubt about it, the tortilla española or Spanish omelet is the most commonly served dish in Spain.
 In a country filled with regional food, some might call it the national dish.
 In Spain, it's usually called tortilla de patata or potato omelet.
 Bars and cafés throughout the country serve it as a tapa or appetizer, but it is often served as a light dinner in Spanish homes.
 Because it is easy to transport, the Spanish make bocadillos or sandwiches by placing a piece between two pieces of a baguette.
 Others enjoy a thick slice around noon for their mid-morning snack, served alongside a steaming cup of café con leche.

-This tortilla espanola or tortilla de patata makes 8-10 servings as an appetizer or 6 servings as a main course.
+This tortilla espanola or tortilla de patata makes 8 to 10 servings as an appetizer or 6 servings as a main course.

 - 6 to 7 medium potatoes (peeled)